sgrieve/spatial_efd/README.rst

     harmonic = 20
     coeffs = spatial_efd.CalculateEFD(x, y, harmonic)

-However, if you need to quantify the number of harmonics needed to exceed a threshold Fourier power.
+However, if you need to quantify the number of harmonics needed to exceed a threshold Fourier power, this functionality is available.
 To do this, an initial set of coefficients need to be computed to the number of harmonics required to equal the Nyquist frequency:

 .. code-block:: python